cbim/coachesdvhackathon/cards/prep1.md

 Use the Card Series to lead weekly discussions with your athletes throughout the season.
 The set includes:

 - **Prep Cards** to help you get ready for the season.
-- **Trainign Cards** each with a key topic for you to discuss with your athletes each week (at least 15 – 20 minutes per week).
+- **Training Cards** each with a key topic for you to discuss with your athletes each week (at least 15 – 20 minutes per week).
 - **Halftime and Overtime Cards** to use throughout the season to highlight your team’s commitment.
 - **Teachable Moment Card** to help you respond to harmful behavior or language.